-1. rece URN the following materials to Prometric as soon as possible after testing.
-Materials must be ived NO LATER THAN MONDAY , OCTOBER 20, 2014.
-Answer sheets received after this may not be accepted for scoring.
+1. recei URN the following materials to Prometric as soon as possible after testing.
+Materials must be ived NO LATER THAN OCTOBER 25, 2017.
+Answer sheets received after this date may no ccepted for scoring.

 All answer sheets to be scored for Part 1.

 All answer sheets to be scored for Part 2.

-2014 Report of Test Administration
+2017 Report of Test Administration

+COPY of Attendance Roster (KEEP THE ORIGINAL)

-- 2. PHOTOCOPY the answer sheets for your files before returning the originals to Prometric for scoring.
+- 2. PHOTOCOPY the answer sheets and the Attendance Roster for your files before returning the originals to Prometric for scoring.
 If the original answer sheets are lost, Prometric may be able to use the photocopies for scoring purposes. - 3.
 DO NOT return the answer sheets to The College. - 4.
-DO NOT return the Attendance Roster with the answer sheets.
-Keep it in a secure location within your department. - 5.
+DO NOT return the ORIGINAL Attendance Roster with the answer sheets.
+Keep it in a secure location within your department.
+Please include a copy of the Attendance Roster ONLY. - 5.
 USE a secure, traceable carrier to send the answer sheets to Prometric.
 Before sealing and returning the materials, make sure all answer sheets are flat in the envelope.
 The cost for returning answer sheets for scoring is the responsibility of each program. - 6.
 SEND the materials to the address shown here.